 A camera with an infrared conversion is hands down the best way to shoot infrared.
-See how it compares to film infrared and using a lens filter.
+See how it compares to infrared film and using a lens filter.

-Digital Infrared vs Infrared Film
+Digital Infrared vs. Infrared Film

-External infrared filter vs infrared conversion
+External infrared filter vs. Infrared conversion

-Infrared photography is possible on an unconverted camera with an external infrared filter like our 720nm filter, but when doing this keep in mind there will be two filters in the light path.
-One filter blocking infrared light at the sensor, and the external infrared filter blocking visible light.
-These two filters tend to cancel each other out, requiring very long exposure times to get a properly exposed image.
+Infrared photography is possible on an unconverted camera with an external infrared filter like our 720nm filter, but when doing this, keep in mind there will be two filters in the light path.
+One filter blocks infrared light at the sensor, and the external infrared filter blocks visible light.
+These two filters cancel each other out, requiring very long exposure times to get a properly exposed image.
 This makes it impossible to take clear infrared pictures of moving objects.
 The external opaque filter also makes composition on a DSLR difficult.

-A converted digital camera is the only way to take good digital infrared portraits as the subject no longer has to stay perfectly still for a long exposure.
-Putting the infrared filter inside the camera instead of on the lens allows you to use the autofocus as well.
-An infrared conversion also allows more filter options, like the 590, 665, and blue IR, which do not work on stock cameras.
-An infrared conversion also allows you to shoot with fisheye and wide angle lenses that are not compatible with lens filters.
+A converted digital camera is the only way to take good digital infrared portraits, as the subject no longer has to stay perfectly still for a long exposure.
+Putting the filter inside the camera instead of on the lens allows you to use autofocus.
+An IR conversion also allows more filter options—like the 590nm, 665nm, and blue IR—which do not work on stock cameras.
+Additionally, an IR conversion lets you use fisheye and wide-angle lenses that aren’t compatible with lens filters.

 What is the full spectrum conversion?